nagasella/esa/README.md

 ### 3. Dynamic queries

 Dynamic queries are queries that can receive a parameter (of any type), and filter based on that parameter.
-Both types of query described previously can be dynamic.
+Both types of query described previously (fucntion-based and cached queries) can be dynamic.
 Here is an example of a dynamic query based on a function, taken from the `colored-squares` demo:

 ```cpp
 bool cs::functions::find_yellow_squares_within(entity_table& table, entity e, x_boundaries& boundaries)